Some Comparison Results for First-Order Hamilton-Jacobi Equations and Second-Order Fully Nonlinear Parabolic Equations with Ventcell Boundary Conditions: The Ventcell Boundary Condition in General Domains

 Two remarks on this admittedly complicated formula: on one hand, in order to recover the term $-\partial_{y_N} v$, one can use \eqref{ineq.gvbc}; this is the purpose of Lemma~\ref{V-flat} below.
 On the other hand, the presence of the term $a(\Psi(y))(\,\trp{D\Psi})^{-1}(y)D_{y'}v(y,t)$ perturbs the assumption we have to impose on $\tilde G$ to be able to use the Jensen-Ishi Lemma and justify the unusual form of \hyp{Cont} below.

 This allows to show that a ``good'' Ventcell boundary condition---in the sense of Section~\ref{sec:hyp}---is locally equivalent to a ``good'' Ventcell boundary condition in the case of a flat boundary.
-Moreover, the result below proves that the boundary condition can be reduced to the form \eqref{Vbc-HS}.
+Moreover, the result below proves that the boundary condition can be reduced to the form \eqref{Vbc-HS} with suitable properties on the nonlinearities.

-\begin{lemma} { Let us assume that $\tilde G$ is a continuous function, which satisfies \eqref{ineq.gvbc}, and that $\domeg$ is smooth.
-Then there exists a continuous function $G$ such that
+\begin{lemma} Let us assume that $\tilde G$ is a continuous function, which satisfies \eqref{ineq.gvbc}, and that $\domeg$ is smooth.
+Then there exists a continuous function $G$ such that has the same sign as As a consequence, an equation with the boundary conditions $G$ and $\tilde G$ have the same subsolutions and the same supersolutions.
+Moreover, if $\tilde G$ satisfies the hypothesis \hyp{Gen} and/or \hyp{Cont} which are given below, then $G$ satisfies them too.
+Finally, if $(p,M_T) \mapsto\tilde G(x,t,p,M_T)$ is quasiconvex for any $x,t$, then so is $G$ \wrt $p',M_T$. \end{lemma}